jwiedeman/MapMonkey/README.md

 python orchestrator.py --cities-file cities.csv --terms-file terms.csv --steps 0 --concurrency 3
 ```

+Workers send heartbeat updates while a term is in progress.
+The orchestrator
+automatically restarts any worker whose heartbeat stalls for longer than
+`--worker-timeout` seconds (set to `0` to disable) and checks their status every
+`--worker-check-interval` seconds.
+Tune these values to keep the full pool of
+workers active throughout long-running scrapes.

 Windows open in non‑headless mode so you can watch progress.
 Use `--headless`
 to run the browsers without a visible window.
 Each browser works through a
 subset of the terms for the current city until all have completed, after which